What ₹20 LPA Actually Feels Like in India

 What Changed

-- December 22, 2025: Initial publication with baseline market framing and trade-off analysis.
+- December 22, 2025: Initial publication of this financial reality career reality check with market framing, salary benchmarks, and trade-off analysis for Indian professionals.

 Sources